-Dr. Isaacs' Philosophy of Care
+Dr. Isaacs' Philosophy of Care:

+I strive to personalize the care of my patients by tailoring state-of-the-art therapy to their individual situations and by providing them with access to cutting-edge clinical trials.
+Equally important is that the care of my patients extends well beyond focusing just on the optimal therapy of their cancer.
 My approach to care is to relate to each of my patients as individuals in the context of their lives, and not solely based on the characteristics of their disease.
-To that end, I work with a wonderful and dedicated multidisciplinary group of experts colleagues who are deeply committed to and involved with our patients' care.
-The whole team is focused solely on breast cancer and includes medical oncologists, surgeons, radiation oncologists, breast imagers and pathologists who are supported by an experienced team of clinical nurse coordinators, nurse navigators, research nurses, genetic counselors and social workersâall championing a multidisciplinary approach to breast cancer diagnosis, treatment and recovery.
+To that end, I work with a wonderful and dedicated multidisciplinary group of expert colleagues who are deeply committed to and involved with our patients' care.
+The whole team is focused solely on breast cancer and includes medical oncologists, surgeons, radiation oncologists, breast imagers and pathologists who are supported by an experienced team of clinical nurse coordinators, nurse navigators, research nurses, genetic counselors and social workers, all championing a multidisciplinary approach to breast cancer diagnosis, treatment and recovery.
 We are not treating a disease.
-We are treating a person and we are here to provide state-of-the-art medical treatment and to accompany that person as she/he navigates the cancer journey.
+We are treating a person and we are here to provide state-of-the-art medical treatment and to accompany that person navigates their cancer journey.